43 Sports Trivia Questions [With Answers]

 Answer: Scored an earned run.
 Only 11 earned runs were scored against Rivera in 141 postseason innings.
 Twelve people have walked on the moon.

-The comparison stops you cold.
-Rivera’s postseason ERA was 0.70, a figure so low it hardly seems survivable across that many innings against the best hitters alive.
+The comparison stops people cold.
+Rivera’s postseason ERA was 0.70, sustained across nearly a season’s worth of innings against the best hitters alive, in the highest-pressure moments baseball has.

 Play baseball trivia on LearnClash